priyavrat-misra/til-in-java/README.md

 - static methods can not be overridden since they are bounded at compile time and method overriding relies on dynamic binding at runtime.
 If static methods are redefined by a derived class, then it is not Method Overriding but Method Hiding.
 ###### Day 24 [↑](#today-i-learned-in-java- "Back to Top")
 - if we pass `this` to `System.out.println()` then it automatically invokes `toString()`.
 If the `toString()` method is overridden then it'll get invoked.
 - inherited methods might depend on superclass state that's why superclasses must be initialized first.
 This means that all the superclass constructors should run before the subclass constructor.
-This is acheived by _constructor chaining_, where a subclass implicitly calls the superclass constructor and this process goes on until `Object` class's constructor is invoked.
+This is achieved by _constructor chaining_, where a subclass implicitly calls the superclass constructor and this process goes on until the `Object` class's constructor is invoked.
 - the `super()` method can be used to explicitly invoke a superclass's constructor, however it must be the first statement.
 - a constructor can have either `this()` or `super()` but not both.
 - with overloaded constructors, the last one in the heirarchy is responsible for invoking a superclass constructor.